demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

   // ...
 ```

-With these we are done with the refactoring and reorganising of the functions associated with the Chessie library.
+With these, we are done with the refactoring and reorganizing of the functions associated with the Chessie library.

 ## The User Module

-The `Domain` module in the *UserSignup.fs* file has the following types that represents the individual properties of an user in FsTweet
+The `Domain` module in the *UserSignup.fs* file has the following types that represent the individual properties of a user in FsTweet

 ```fsharp
 Username